Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 I hate the show, but I love the report.

-I lied.
-I also love the nanny.
+I also love the Nani.

-Anyway, yes, we are here at Saturday nightite Night and we're ready for some fun.
+Anyway, yes, we are here at Saturday Night

-Absolutely, before we get into the fun though,
+Before we get into the fun, though,

 we've got to tell you that Brisbane show